Bacoburn/Messaging-App/README.md

-# Messenging-App
+# Messaging-App
-A barebone basic messenging app in Java
+A barebone basic messaging app in Java (Be sure to run it with Maven)